UnaryPlus/owenbechtel.com/blog/spelling-reform-pitfalls/index.md

 * Respelling words ending in '-mb', resulting in 'lim', 'clime', 'lam', 'toom', 'coam', 'num', 'dum', 'thum', 'plummer', and so on.
 * Replacing 'kn' and 'gn' with 'n', resulting in 'nife', 'nee', 'naw', 'nat', etc.
 * Doing something about '-ough', of course.
 I'm thinking 'coff', 'ruff', 'tho', 'doe', 'bow', 'thru'.
 Words ending in '-ought' should be respelled to '-aught'.
 In my opinion, '-aught', '-igh(t)', and '-eigh(t)' should be left alone, but 'straight' should be respelled to 'strait'.
 'Laugh' should be respelled to 'laff', since it doesn't match the pronunciation in '-aught'.
-* Anglicizing the spelling of certain French-origin words, e.g. respelling 'plaque' as 'plack'.